 Smartphones took the steam out of point and shoot cameras because of “availability” —since you carried a phone around all the time, so too was a camera ready to shoot.
 It didn’t matter than the phone’s camera wasn’t as sophisticated, it was always there to use and that’s what counted.
 But while the camera components in phones have gotten better, the ease of use of a “point and shoot” hasn’t.
 That’s where bitemyapple’s Snappgrip Wireless Bluetooth Camera Remote Shutter Release Controller comes in.

-The Snappgrip case is designed with a groove on the back.
+The Snappgrip case is designed with a groove on the back to let us combine both the release controller and case.
 The actual “Controller” mechanism is separate and small enough to go into another pocket.
 This “Controller” slides onto a groove on the case (with a release tab on it pushed in) and then clicks into place.
 This will take about 3 seconds to do.
 What has happened is that there is now a camera grip integrated with the iPhone that allows for one-handed shooting.
 But since Bluetooth is being employed to power the Snappgrip, a micro-USB cable must have been connected to the “Controller” earlier on to store power in the internal battery (rated at up to 60 hours standby — I found it to last over 40).
 The bottom is where the “On” button is found as well as a tripod socket — this alone makes the Snappgrip’s cost worthwhile.

 So I loaded the app, put the “Controller” onto the case and started to take some snapshots outside.
 Of course I had synced the Bluetooth between the Snappgrip and the iPhone first (done from the app).
 The first thing I noticed was that I now had a focus “lock”: pressing the shutter button halfway down did that.
 I then pushed the shutter the rest of the way down to take the picture, being pleased with how I could have changed the composition if I had wanted to while still keeping the focus where it had been set originally.
 There was a minute delay between fully depressing the shutter and the picture being taken, but I had expected that as a necessary evil of Bluetooth.
 A couple of days use and “muscle memory” had me building in the delay so that I could shoot without losing what I was going after — mostly action shots being where the delay could cause issues.
 I also liked the fact that I had ready access to the zoom.
 I pretty much avoided zoom in the past due to the difficulty in activating it, but now it was a simple up or down on the rocker.
 I also noted that in general the use of the “hard controls” meant less chance of vibration when shooting — since I was no longer poking at the screen to fire off the shutter.